3 Must Read Books to Understand Performance Analytics

 Knowing everything you can about each click to your Web site can help you make strategic decisions regarding your business.
 This book is about the why not just the how of web analytics and the rules for developing a culture of analysis inside your organisation.

-We know, just tracking metrics is not enough to understand the true impact of marketing on your business.
-That’s why the Madtrix platform delivers performance analytics on an easy to understand dashboard which is customisable for all perspectives.
+As we know, just tracking metrics is not enough to understand the true impact of marketing on your business.
+That’s why we want our Madtrix platform to deliver performance analytics on an easy to understand dashboard which is relevant to all stakeholders.